Technology Integration: What Experts Say

 Read Andrew Marcinek's blog on Edutopia.org for practical advice on technology integration at the high school level.

 Marc Prensky is a speaker, writer, and designer in the critical areas of education and learning.
 He has written three books on digital game-based learning and is credited with coining the terms "digital native" and "digital immigrant".
-Prensky is also the founder of Spree Games, the founder and CEO of Games2train and creator of the site Social Impact Games.
+Prensky is also the founder of Spree Games, and the founder and CEO of Games2train.

 "Today, even in many schools with computers, Luddite administrators (and even Luddite technology administrators) lock down the machines, refusing to allow students to access email.
 Many also block instant messaging, cell phones, cell phone cameras, unfiltered Internet access, Wikipedia, and other potentially highly effective educational tools and technologies, to our kids' tremendous frustration.
 Even where technology has not been blocked, much of the digitized educational materials and records are just examples of using computers to collect old stuff (such as data or lesson plans) in old ways (by filing).
 There are some educational benefits, though, including allowing teachers to access data more easily and parents to do so more extensively."

 "The missing technological element is true one-to-one computing, in which each student has a device he or she can work on, keep, customize, and take home.
 For true technological advance to occur, the computers must be personal to each learner.
 When used properly and well for education, these computers become extensions of the students' personal self and brain.
 They must have each student's stuff and each student's style all over them (in case you haven't noticed, kids love to customize and make technology personal), and that is something sharing just doesn't allow.
 Any ratio that involves sharing computers -- even two kids to a computer -- will delay the technology revolution from happening."